mirkoeffe/The-hunting-hyena/README.md

 1. Homepage
 2. Instruction Screen
 3. Game Screen
-4. End Screen if a player runs out of lives
+4. End Screen if the player runs out of lives
 5. End Screen if the player runs out of time

 ## Technologies Used